 For a member to receive a push notification, they will need to:

-Once that is in place, they are set to receive everything you send.
+Once that is in place, they will get everything you send.

-Broadcasts are just one part of our biggest Messaging update yet — a whole new way to keep your church connected through the week:
+Broadcasts are one part of our biggest Messaging update yet, a whole new way to keep your church connected through the week:

 It is all built into the app you already use, with no extra apps to manage and nothing complicated to set up.
-A single connected way to reach your whole church: the right message, in the right format, landing right where people will see it.
+One connected way to reach your whole church, with your message landing where people will actually see it.
 Read the full blog post about Messaging and Safe Messaging.